[Sir Graham Brady in the Chair]

-There are methods in place, with checks and balances, to be both reactive in response to information or proactive if necessary.
-Those checks can include looking at the logs of drivers’ rosters and consider the health and wellbeing of drivers.
+There are methods in place, with checks and balances, to be reactive in response to information or proactive if necessary.
+Those checks can include looking at the logs of drivers’ rosters and considering the health and wellbeing of drivers.
 Those are the two methods through which the regulations can be enforced.

 I am grateful to the Minister for that further explanation of the checks and balances in the system.
-Given the numbers of complaints that he catalogued that were recorded against this driver in the days, weeks and months preceding the tragic crash that happened, is he reassured by the traffic commissioner and the other authorities that cases of drivers such as the one responsible, who got away with so much for so long, will not be able to be repeated because of the example of this case, where clearly the system did not work?
+Given the numbers of complaints that he catalogued that were recorded against this driver in the days, weeks and months preceding the tragic crash, is he reassured by the traffic commissioner and the other authorities that cases of drivers such as the one responsible, who got away with so much for so long, will not be able to be repeated because of the example of this case, where clearly the system did not work?

 That is at the heart of what is happening.
 The system has not worked here, and the points about how we take that forward and improve the enforcement and vigour of the regulation are central to where we need to go.
 That is a point that I will be taking from this debate and taking to my hon.
 Friend the bus Minister in our meetings next week, when she is back from overseas.